-I think the hype associated with this book is politically driven, rather than based on the writing itself.
 The Hate U Give speaks to a relevant issue in modern American culture and opens the door for discussion.
 Thomas’s prose didn’t make me swoon like say, Laurie Halse Anderson’s or Diane Ackerman’s, but it was solid, and many of her scenes packed an emotional punch.

 Worth the hype?